Forest-Economics-Goettingen/optimLanduse/README.md

 | Protecting soil resources |               0.000 |               0.000 |            1.000 |         1.000 |     0.000 |            0.000 |                 1.000 |                   0.000 |                     1.000 |                   1.000 |
 | Protecting water supply   |               0.000 |               0.000 |            1.000 |         1.000 |     0.000 |            0.000 |                 1.000 |                   0.000 |                     1.000 |                   1.000 |

-*Table 3: Performances of all indicators when optimized for single indicators only (pay-off matrix).
-The indicators considered for optimization are located in the first row.
-The other entries in the rows contain the performances of the respective non-optimized indicators.*

-It can be followed from the pay-off matrix (Table 3), that e.g., liquidity and long-term income are fulfilled to high degrees when optimized considering the general preferences only (row 2).
+It can be followed from the pay-off matrix (Table 3), that, e.g., liquidity and long-term income are fulfilled to high degrees when optimized considering the general preferences only (row 2).
 In contrast, farmers’ requirements regarding investment costs (0.012) and management complexity (0.09) are fulfilled poorly.

-When optimized considering the water supply protection only (row 10), the indicators most relevant for the farmers (meeting household needs and Liquidity, Fig. 9) perform very poorly (0.0).
+When optimized considering only the water supply protection (row 10), the indicators most relevant for the farmers (meeting household needs and Liquidity, Fig. 9) perform very poorly (0.0).
 This shows that the water supply function is clearly antagonistic to the farmer’s requirements.

-## 4.4 The use of fixDistance
+## 4.4 The Use of *fixDistance*

 It can be advantageous to define distinct uncertainty levels for the calculation of the distances to the maximum achievable level (the reference)
 ![d\_{iu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;d_%7Biu%7D "d_{iu}")
-(Equation 3 in Husmann et al. (n.d.)) and the actual distances under a certain land-cover composition
+(Equation 3 in Husmann et al., n.d.) and the actual distances under a certain land-cover composition
 ![R\_{liu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R_%7Bliu%7D "R_{liu}")
-(Equation 5 in Husmann et al. (n.d.), see also Equation 9).
+(Equation 5 in Husmann et al., n.d., see also Equation 9).
 Too narrow uncertainty spaces of
 ![R\_{liu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R_%7Bliu%7D "R_{liu}")
 could restrict the state space of the distances too strictly.
 The